ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

 ![groups](groups.png)

-Name the group sandbox-admins.
+Name the group **sandbox-admins**.

 ![create group](create-group.png)

-From the group list choose to edit the sandbox-admins group.
-Select the Project-administrator privilege in the Sandbox project.
+From the group list choose to edit the **sandbox-admins group**.
+Select the Project-editor privilege in the Sandbox project.

 ![group privilege](add-group-privileges.png)

-Now any member that will be added to the group will have project administrator privileges in the Sandbox project.
+Now any member that will be added to the group will have project editor privileges in the Sandbox project.

 ### Adding a Member
 Next we will add a member to this group.
 In the editing pane of the group, you can select the members from the list of organization members.
 In this example we add a member named Cloud-App